Heart Attack and Unstable Angina (cont.)

 The chance that these complications will occur depends on the amount of heart tissue affected by a heart attack and whether medicines are given during and after a heart attack to help prevent these complications.
 Your age, general health, and other things also affect your risk of complications and death.

 About half of all people who have a heart attack will have a serious complication.
 The kinds of complications you may have depend upon the location and extent of the heart muscle damage.
 The most common complications are:

 If the heart attack caused an arrhythmia, you may take medicines or you may need a cardiac device such as a pacemaker.

-For information on different types of arrhythmias, see the topics:
+For information on different types of arrhythmias, see:

 eMedicineHealth Medical Reference from Healthwise

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.